ekovegeance/wece/README.md

 ## :scroll: Changelog
 wece gets updated weekly with new features, improvements and bugfixes.
-Be sure to check out the [Changelog] now Updated Lalin v5.0 ( 5-07-2017 )
+Be sure to check out the [Changelog] now Updated wece v5.0 ( 5-07-2017 )

 ## :book: How it works